Configure Avast Free Antivirus

-Scroll all the way down to Settings Backup section.
-Here you can back up and restore all avast! settings.
-This can also be used to import the exact same settings on different avast!-protected PC-s.
+The last items on General tab of Avast Settings allow backing up and restoring all or selected Avast settings.
+This can also be used to import the exact same settings on different Avast-protected PC-s.

 Select a folder for the backup file in standard Windows Save As dialog and then click OK in the information window.

-Let's fine-tune avast! real-time shields next.
-Open Active Protection tab from the left and click the cogwheel icon for File System Shield.
+Open Active Protection tab from the left and click Customize for File System Shield.

-Also, make sure that all listed items are set to On.
+Also, make sure that all three listed shields are set to On.

-The last thing to change here is select Try to remove only the packed file; if it fails, remove the whole containing archive option for Processing of infected archives setting.
+The only thing to change in the defaults is to select Try to remove only the packed file; if it fails, remove the whole containing archive option for the Processing of infected archives setting.
 This will avoid unneeded error messages if a packed files contains some malware.

 Click OK to close File System Shield settings.
-Next, open Mail Shield settings using the cogwheel icon.
+Next, open Mail Shield settings using the Customize button.

 Next, open Actions tab and configure it the same way as you did in File System Shield settings.
 Click OK for the changes to take effect.

-Back in the Active Protection tab of avast!
-Settings window, click cogwheel button for Web Shield.
+Back in the Active Protection tab of Avast Settings window, click Customize for Web Shield.

 Next time a download of rare file is initiated, a File Reputation Warning window pops up.
 The reason for blocking is supplied for easier decisions.
 If you did not start the download, or you are not sure that the file is actually safe, leave Abort the connection (recommended) selected in Actions to take combo box and click OK.